 Follow the rise and fall of Fascism on our 11-day Third Reich Tour of Germany.
 Start – as the Nazis did – in Bavaria, Germany’s Alpine paradise and travel clockwise around this beautiful country to Berlin, where it all ended.
 Join us as we explore the 12-year journey that plunged the world into war and left 60 million dead.

-D-Day tour features interaction with re-enactors in Normandy and access to D-Day celebrations.
+D-Day tour features interaction with World War II veterans, re-enactors in Normandy and access to D-Day celebrations.

 Oktoberfest tour coincides with Oktoberfest in Munich

-Day 1: You are greeted by our travel guides at the airport in Munich and transferred to your hotel.
+Day 1: Passengers are greeted at the airport in Munich and transferred to our hotel.

-Day 2: In the morning, we visit the infamous Dachau camp, which features a full-scale museum detailing the Nazi atrocities.
-In the afternoon we take a Third Reich sightseeing tour of Munich.
-You experience the city as the birthplace of the Nazi Party, with visits to the official Nazi Headquarters, and the location of the Beer Hall Putsch street battle.
+Day 2: In the morning we visit the infamous Dachau camp, which features a full-scale museum detailing Nazi atrocities.
+In the afternoon a local guide leads us on a Third Reich tour of Munich.
+We experience the city as the birthplace of the Nazi Party, with visits to the official Nazi Headquarters and the location of the Beer Hall Putsch street battle.

-Day 3: We travel to Berchtesgaden, Hitler’s Bavarian retreat, the Eagle’s nest.
-We start with a scenic drive up to the Eagle’s Nest, where we enjoy lunch before exploring the grounds and taking in the breathtaking view.
-We then visit the Dokumentation Obersalzberg, an exhibit set atop the bunker complex that was to serve as the Nazis last stronghold.
+Day 3: The day involves a trip to Berchtesgaden, site of Hitler’s Bavarian retreat and the Eagle’s Nest.
+We start with a scenic drive up to the Eagle’s Nest itself.
+We then pay a visit to Dokumentation Obersalzberg, an exhibit set atop the bunker complex that was to serve as the Nazis’ last stand.

-Day 7: We spend the morning exploring World War II-related sites in Hamburg such as St. Nicolai Church, Hamburg Harbor and an intact Flaktower.
-In the afternoon we visit Hamburg’s 10-floor Maritime Museum.
+Day 7: We spend the morning exploring World War II-related sites in Hamburg such as St. Nicolai Church, Hamburg Harbor and an intact flak tower.
+Passengers then enjoy some free time.

-Day 9: We spend the morning discovering Berlin’s underworld through a guided tour of the ruins of Nazi Berlin, including air shelters, a bunker and the underbelly of a Flak tower.
+Day 9: We spend the morning visiting the German-Russian Museum in Berlin where Wilhelm Keitel signed the unconditional surrender on May 8, 1945.
 In the afternoon we explore Hitler’s Berlin, his plans for Germania and sites related to the fall of the Third Reich.
-Famous landmarks include the Reichstag, the Brandenburg Gate, Topography of Terror and the site of Hitler’s bunker.
+Famous landmarks include the Reichstag, the Brandenburg Gate and the site of Hitler’s bunker.